 Prior to the FitFest, Indian Springs still utilized chest-worn HRMS purchased from IHT in 2013.

-The IHT Spirit FitFest powered by adidas gives schools who have committed to purchase adidas ZONE for IHT Spirit wrist heart rate monitors and software a chance to use the monitors during a fundraiser.
+The IHT Spirit FitFest gives schools who have committed to purchase IHT ZONE wrist heart rate monitors and software a chance to use the monitors during a fundraiser.
 Parents, not just students, can see what the monitors and software do to motivate students and record data.

 - Blue: the student has not yet entered the moderate to vigorous heart rate zone;